OlaoluwaM/functional-programming/README.md

 holds for any `x`, `y`, `z` in `A`.

-In layman terms _associativity_ tells us that we do not have to worry about parentheses in expressions and that we can simply write `x * y * z` (there's no ambiguity).
+In layman's terms, _associativity_ tells us that we do not have to worry about parentheses in expressions and that we can simply write `x * y * z` (there's no ambiguity).

 **Example**